armalite/rzero/README.md

 # rzero

+WARNING: This package is still in early development.

 Reusable training loop built around *challenger → solver → verifier* with curriculum control and a neat CLI.

 Includes two example domains: